 I'm fond of just about all musical style.
 Listening wise, I'm adventurous.
 I've gone through seasons where I listened to folk music like Bob Dylan, pop music like Ricky Martin and Madonna.
 Rock music like The Cult, the early days of Snoop Dogg and the whole NWA posse.
 I listened to Otis Redding, and Gill Scott Heron which lead me to listen to his daughter Jill Scott.
 I played her album Who Is Jill Scott? for like two months, the studio production was incredible.
 DJ Jazzy Jeff did that.
 I was like "From The Fresh Prince of Bel Air Jazzy Jeff?
 Whuuut?".

 Virtually every musical style has something in it for me, but my favorite songs are those that carve a new path.
-Songs that say something.
+Songs that say something, regardless of the genre.
 Songs that suck you into the artists world like a good book.
 Songs like De Cara a La Pared by Lhasa de Sela, The whole Surfer Rosa album by The Pixies, many songs by The Smiths, and Depeche Mode, Snoop Dogg's rap style on his debut album, and Mozart's Serenade for the Winds.
 There's too much music to name.
-If we both had the time I'd gladly be here all day talking about it, but the best I could offer you is a peak at my youtube channel where you an find many of these notable (to me) songs.
+If we both had the time I'd gladly be here all day talking about it, but the best I could offer you is a peak at my youtube channel where you can find many songs that I find notable.

 * * *

 My latest adventures in music are my Mariachi band, Mariachi Primera Costa, working my chops via Flamenco and classical guitar, and Brazilian Bossa Nova and Samba.
-I'm also working on a few singles in styles unrelated to Spanish derived music.
+I'm also working on a few singles in styles that are unrelated to Spanish music, which I'm mostly known for as a performer.

-In the meantime feel free to enjoy one of my podcast episodes below:
+If you'd like to know more about me please enjoy one of my podcast episodes below: